A collection of shapes in different shades of green, designed to evoke thoughts of the natural world

 • Yes.
 All internship placements require Subject Coordinator approval to ensure the Learning Objectives are met.
 The Objectives are not location-based, which means online/virtual internships can meet the Objectives.

-• No. Your placement must be a new opportunity in a new organisation that you have sourced specifically for the Internship subject.
+• No. Your internship must be a new opportunity in a new organisation that you have sourced specifically for the Internship subject.
 Entering an entirely new work environment is an important requirement of this subject.

 • No. Internship applications where relatives or family members also work become ineligible for credit.
 The faculty encourages you to reach out to your personal and professional networks to source an internship.
 However, when it comes to interning in an organisation, the experience needs to be independent of any personal relationship.
 This is required to ensure your internship experience is free of biases and there is no conflict of interest.

 • The subject application form requires you to attach correspondence confirming your internship offer.
 This can be either: a) An official offer letter from your host organisation on company letterhead; or b) An email from your host supervisor with their contact details visible.
-The offer letter/email must be in English, must specify your internship start and end date, and should include a brief description of your duties whilst on placement.
+The offer letter/email must be in English, must specify your internship start and end date, and should include a brief description of your duties whilst on your internship.

 • Stipends/allowances are processed by the University and internship applications with such an arrangement require additional processing time.
 Please note Faculty of Science does not process stipends related to overseas internships.